tier2tickets/Knowledge-Base/content/privacy/subaccounts.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/7jQ1Od_BBCI?start=48" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
     </div>

 The main user account is created when the customer logs in for the first time.
 Additional accounts can be centrally managed on the Subaccount page.
 The Sub-account option is under the Administraton tab.
 Once you add a new user to the list, they will receive an email notification with a link to set their password.
 Each subaccount has its own 2FA key and set of permissions allowing certain site functionality.
 If you have two factor authentication enabled on the account (as you should), then this will be enforced on all of the sub-accounts as well.
-Each account, the main and all sub-accounts will have thier own 2FA code.
+Each account, the main and all sub-accounts will have their own 2FA code.

 .. image:: images/bob.png